Overview

 Input validation principles:

-Use a whitelist (allowlist) approach: define exactly what valid input looks like and reject anything that does not match.
+Use an allowlist: define exactly what valid input looks like and reject anything that doesn't match.

 // Whitelist validation example